ballerina-platform/ballerina-dev-website/learn/other/tooling-guide/intellij-idea-plugin/setting-up-intellij-idea/using-the-intellij-plugin 2.md

 ---
 layout: ballerina-left-nav-pages-swanlake
-title: Using the IntelliJ Ballerina Plugin
+title: Using the IntelliJ Ballerina plugin
 permalink: /learn/setting-up-intellij-idea/using-the-intellij-plugin/
 active: using-the-intellij-plugin
 intro: The sections below include information to start using the IntelliJ Ballerina plugin after installing it.